InjectiveLabs/injective-docs/.gitbook/infra/interact-node-rest.md

 ## Sending Transactions

-Sending transactions using gRPC and REST requires some additional steps: generating the transaction, signing it, and finally broadcasting it.&#x20;
+Sending transactions using gRPC and REST requires some additional steps: generating the transaction, signing it, and finally broadcasting it.

-You can learn more in [transactions](../defi/transactions.md "mention").&#x20;
+You can learn more in [transactions](../defi/transactions.md "mention").